 For shared immutable key–value and time series databases

 MultiChain streams enable a blockchain to be used as a general purpose append-only database, with the blockchain providing timestamping, notarization and immutability.
-A MultiChain blockchain can contain any number of streams, where the data published in every stream is stored by every node.
-If a node chooses to subscribe to a stream, it will index that stream’s contents to enable efficient retrieval in various ways.
+A MultiChain blockchain can contain any number of streams, each of which has a name and permissions.
+If a node chooses to subscribe to a stream, it will index that stream’s contents in real-time to enable efficient retrieval in various ways.

-Each stream is an ordered list of items, in which each item has the following characteristics:
+Each stream is an ordered list of items, with the following characteristics:

 - One or more